gplcart/gplcart/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/gplcart/gplcart/badges/quality-score.png?b=dev)](https://scrutinizer-ci.com/g/gplcart/gplcart/?branch=dev)
 [![Build Status](https://travis-ci.org/gplcart/gplcart.svg?branch=dev)](https://travis-ci.org/gplcart/gplcart)

-## WARNING.
-Dev branch in not for production.
-Please wait until the release of 1.X ##

 ## About ##
 GPLCart is an open source e-commerce platform based on the classical LAMP stack (Linux+ Apache+Mysql+PHP).
 It's free, simple and extensible solution that allows you to build online shops fast and easy.
 GplCart is not a fork of an existing software.
 It's completely unique, made "with blood, sweat and tears" from the scratch.